 re-care

-Resilient Healthcare in Times of Multiple Crises (RE-CARE) is a multidisciplinary German-Japanese research network exploring the intersection of crisis, health and technology.
+Resilient Healthcare in Times of Multiple Crises (RE-CARE) is a multidisciplinary German-Japanese research network exploring the intersection of crisis, health, and technology.

-RE-CARE aims to bring together researchers from Japan and Germany to initiate a transcultural exchange on understanding the impacts of crises and the potential of technology to build resilience.
-Our approach is grounded in a multidisciplinary framework that values the unique perspectives of each scientific discipline and encourages dialogue between the social, cultural, health, sports, and technical sciences.
+RE-CARE aims to bring together researchers from Japan and Germany to initiate a transcultural exchange on understanding the impacts of various crises and the potential of technology to build resilience.
+Our approach is grounded in a multidisciplinary framework that values the perspectives of each scientific discipline and encourages dialogue between the social, cultural, health, sports, and technical sciences.

 recare research